cloudflare/cloudflare-docs/content/cloudflare-one/tutorials/ssh.md

 You can now create a DNS record that will route traffic to this Tunnel.
 Multiple DNS records can point to a single Tunnel and will send traffic to the configured service as long as the hostname is defined with an [ingress rule](/cloudflare-one/connections/connect-apps/configuration/local-management/ingress/).

-1. On the Cloudflare Dashboard, choose the hostname where you want to create a Tunnel.
+1. In the Cloudflare Dashboard, choose the hostname where you want to create a Tunnel.
 This should match the hostname of the Access policy.

 1. Go to **DNS** and select **+ Add record**.